8e7an/dotvim/NOTES.md

 `colorscheme murphy`

+Custom color shemes can be set in the (./vim/colors/molokai.vim) folder.
+Eg.:
+`./vim/colors/molokai.vim`

 Find out more about the :vimgrep/:vim command for refactoring (making changes) across multiple files.

 Visual mode trick to look into: